List of Neighbours characters introduced in 1988: Skinner

-Skinner, played by Mat Stevenson made his first appearance on 31 October and departed on 19 April 1989.

-In a 2005 interview with the BBC celebrating 20 years of Neighbours, Stevenson opined that serial's success was due to its cheerfulness "There's a fair amount of optimism, youthful exuberance and the sunshine that just appeals."
+Skinner, played by Mat Stevenson, made his first appearance on 31 October 1988.
+Stevenson found that his role in Neighbours helped him to be more level-headed and get his "act together".
+Cindy Jones of The Sydney Morning Herald called Skinner a "rough and tumble street kid".
+When Stevenson went on to join fellow soap opera Home and Away as Adam Cameron, he found it to be "something of a role reversal", saying he went "from a scum to a nice boy."
+In a 2005 interview with the BBC celebrating 20 years of Neighbours, Stevenson opined that the serial's success was due to its cheerfulness "There's a fair amount of optimism, youthful exuberance and the sunshine that just appeals."
 He added "It is 15 years since I've been on the show but I still get recognised as Skinner.
 Last year I was travelling on a train in Melbourne and I signed 40 autographs.
 It's amazing how revered I am in other walks of life.
 Being in Neighbours has done me nothing but favours."

 Skinner meets Todd Landers (Kristian Schmid) at a local arcade when he runs away from home.
 When Helen Daniels (Anne Haddy) and Nick Page (Mark Stevens) come looking for Todd, Skinner lies and tells them he saw him at another arcade.
 He then invites Todd back to his squat and teaches him how to "survive" on the streets by stealing.
 Skinner gives Todd an ultimatum; either earn his keep or go back onto the streets.
 Todd reluctantly complies with Skinner's plan to rob a carphone warehouse and sell the phones for a profit.
 They go to a warehouse but when they spot Helen and Nick they run off.
 On the night of the robbery, Nick catches up with Skinner and Todd and fights with Skinner but is arrested when the alarm is triggered and Skinner gets away.
 Skinner warns Todd not to say anything.
 Feeling guilty, Todd flees while Skinner is asleep and returns home in order to exonerate Nick.